The science of perfect brows (and other things you learn in a Diploma of Beauty Therapy)

 - Eyebrow tinting: Semi-permanent dye smooths and enhances natural brows for a fuller, bolder, naturally striking look

 - Microblading (or microshading): Tiny hairs tattooed on your brow line to fill in gaps with the appearance of fuller brows

 - Eyebrow shaping: Tweezing, threading, and waxing your natural brows into perfectly defined arches

-Eyebrow tinting has become a popular alternative to microblading because it achieves an enviable natural fullness, lasts for a few weeks and doesn’t involve any needling.
+Eyebrow tinting has become a popular alternative to microblading and cosmetic tattooing treatments because it achieves an enviable natural fullness, lasts for a few weeks and doesn’t involve any needling.